mrb/mrb.github.com/_posts/2014-10-21-should-i-read-papers.markdown

 There's more beneath the surface than you could ever imagine.

-*Thanks to Caitie McCaffrey, Tom Santero, James Golick, Zeeshan Lakhani, Alex Kahn, and Ken Keiter for their help with this post.*
+*Thanks to Zeeshan Lakhani, Tom Santero, James Golick, Alex Kahn, and Ken Keiter for their help with this post.*

 #### Notes